 I've seen acoustic jazz quartet James Farm variously described as 'contemporary bop' and as giving a 'pop' or 'indie' sensibility to their music.
 I won't pretend I know much about their genre, but their second album, 2014's City Folk, is far more listenable than I'd expected, highlights including the melodic Otherwise and the energetic Aspirin, although over an hour of it rather pushes the envelope for the non-fan.
 Aaron Parks is credited with Mellotron on Otherwise, but the distant vibes on the track don't have me thinking 'genuine machine'.
 I can tell you, from experience, that the Mellotron vibes are highly distinctive and difficult to play well and I'm not hearing that unmistakable clunkiness here.
 Good album of its type, then, but no Mellotron.

 Janina Irizarry is a Puerto Rican pop starlet, although her expected Latin pop is tempered with a rock influence, apparently due to her own wider-than-you-might-think musical tastes.
-As a result, her second album, 2006's Contra la Corriente ('Upstream'), is less unpleasant than it might have been, but please don't take that as a recommendation.
+As a result, her second album, 2006's Contra la Corriente (Upstream), is less unpleasant than it might have been, but please don't take that as a recommendation.
 Originality's in rather short supply, too; the opening title track is a dead ringer for The Police's Every Breath You Take, right down to the guitar tone, while several other tracks sound familiar without actually being plagiaristic.
 Armando Avila (Avila Boys, RBD) is credited with Mellotron, but as with the other albums on which he supposedly plays it, I find the little string swells on Actitud and vague flutes on Sentir En La Vida too unrealistic for their own good.
-To cut a long story short, you probably don't need to hear this, even though it could have been a lot worse.

 The Valleys is a quietly beautiful album, incorporating elements of folk, Americana and post-rock, the last-named obvious on Wishingwell and Sun Valley.
 Jäverling and Andreaz Hedén are credited with Mellotron; presumably the flutes on May & Lee and strings on April.
 I think not.